sushildw99/Java-SpringBoot/Readme.md

 Rest Controller: com.sushil.numgen.controller.NumgenController

-Junit and Integration Test are availabe at: src/test/java and same can be run through IntelliJ
+Junit and Integration Test are succussfully executed and availabe at: src/test/java and same can be run through IntelliJ

  1. POST http://localhost:8080/api/generate